 The teacher's attempt to control the class involves constant negotiation.
 She does not give direct orders unless she is angry because the children have been too noisy.
 Normally, she tries to get them to foresee the consequences of their actions and to decide accordingly.
 For example, lining them up to go see a play written by the sixth graders, she says, "I presume you're lined up by someone with whom you want to sit.
-I hope you're lined up by someone you won't get in trouble with."
-The following two dialogues illustrate the process of negotiation between student and teacher.
+I hope you're lined up by someone you won't get in trouble with."...